mncl/bash-tutorial/redirection.md

 echo 'This is appended!' >> hello.txt

 # The stderr output is written to file
-grep ello hello.txt hej.txt 2> grep-errors.txt
+grep ello hello.txt missing.txt 2> grep-errors.txt

 # The stderr output is written to the same destination as stdout
 # the & is needed so that bash doesn't write to the file called '1'.
-grep ello hello.txt hej.txt 1> grep.txt 2>&1
+grep ello hello.txt missing.txt 1> grep.txt 2>&1

 # Write name to file.
 echo "Jon" > name.txt